MileHacker Logo

 • Local Markets: Explore food and produce markets for an authentic sensory experience.
 They are bustling, colorful, and offer a true feel for daily life.

-• Smaller Temples: Visit less-known local Buddhist or Taoist temples for a quieter, more intimate cultural encounter outside of the crowds of tourists.
+• Smaller Temples: Visit less-known local Buddhist or Taoist temples for a quieter, more intimate cultural encounter outside of the tourist crowds.

 Emerging & Photo Opportunities